 «Go to Cuba», the tourists say, «before it’s too late». «The island is changing», the experts say.

-When Norwegian anthropologist Ståle Wig moves to Havana and starts driving a taxi, he discovers a different story.
+When Norwegian anthropologist Ståle Wig moves to Havana to write his phd on Cuba, he starts driving a taxi to get to know the people.
+And discovers a different story about the Cubans.
 Havana Taxi is the true story of three individuals and a taxi, set in the shadow of the recent changes in Cuba – the connection to the internet, the opening to the United States, and the death of Fidel Castro.

 Norges, Linet, and Catalina seize the new opportunities.
 Norges starts a blog criticizing the authorities.
 Linet opens a private rental business.
 Catalina, once a child of the revolution and now an inspector for one of Havana’s largest hotels, sets up a taxi service together with the author.
 But soon, they notice how their dreams and initiatives collide with old, ingrained structures.
 Cuba’s great transformation is not what it seems.

 Wig writes excitingly, almost fictionally.
 We feel the cold sweat on his body when he describes the sight of a police checkpoint further down the road, knowing that they can put a stop to his driver activity at any time.
 He tells the life story of his friends openly and closely […] so that they become a living, human contrast to a faceless system.